JafKc/siglauncher/README.md

 ```

 #### State
 The program handles errors poorly, so it's common for the launcher to crash.
-This issue will be fixed soon.
+Still WIP.